ModelTC/lightllm/docs/EN/source/getting_started/quickstart.rst

 .. note::
     The ``--model_dir`` parameter in the above command should be changed to the actual path of your model on your machine.

-For the DeepSeek-R1 model on H200, it can be launched with the following command:
+For the DeepSeek-R1 model on single H200, it can be launched with the following command:

 .. code-block:: console